SixLabors/ImageSharp/README.md

 Please...
 Spread the word, contribute algorithms, submit performance improvements, unit tests, no input is too little.
 Make sure to read our [Contribution Guide](https://github.com/SixLabors/ImageSharp/blob/main/.github/CONTRIBUTING.md) before opening a PR.

+Useful tools for development and links to specifications can be found in our wikipage: [Useful-tools-and-links](https://github.com/SixLabors/ImageSharp/wiki/Useful-tools-and-links).

 ## The ImageSharp Team

 - [James Jackson-South](https://github.com/jimbobsquarepants)